Irungu Kang'ata: Personal life

 Kang'ata is a strong Christian who champions key Christian causes.

 Kang'ata is probably one of the modest politicians in Kenya.
 He has sometimes claimed that he lives simply, having made investments while working as a lawyer for the future support of his family.
 He has also been described as Kenya's 'poorest' MP.
 He attends many political and charitable events, and makes small financial contributions to a number of organizations.

-On 9 February 2021, he was de-whipped from his position as the Senate Majority Leader with suspicion that it is as a result of a letter that he wrote to his Jubilee Party leader and President of Kenya, Uhuru Kenyatta that no one from the president’s Mount Kenya backyard was interested in the Building Bridges Initiative.
+On 9 February 2021, he was de-whipped from his position as the Senate Majority Leader with suspicion that it is as a result of a letter that he wrote to his Jubilee Party leader and President of Kenya, Uhuru Kenyatta that no one from the president's Mount Kenya backyard was interested in the Building Bridges Initiative.
 The letter that leaked to the media attracted mixed reactions in the political arena.
-However, the party’s Secretary-General, Raphael Tuju has denied Kang’ata’s demotion to have been as a result of the protest letter that he had sent to the president.
+However, the party's Secretary-General, Raphael Tuju has denied Kang'ata's demotion to have been as a result of the protest letter that he had sent to the president.

-The Building Bridges Initiative is an initiative meant to unify the nation and is a result of a political truce between long-time opposition leader, Raila Odinga and current President Uhuru Kenyatta following their much-celebrated Handshake in 9 March 2018.
-The handshake came at a time when the political tensions in the country were at its peak after the 2017 General Elections disputed by the opposition culminating into a mock swearing-in of Raila Odinga in 30 January 2018 as the ‘People’s President.’
+The Building Bridges Initiative is an initiative meant to unify the nation and is a result of a political truce between long-time opposition leader, Raila Odinga and current President Uhuru Kenyatta following their much-celebrated Handshake on 9 March 2018.
+The handshake came at a time when the political tensions in the country were at its peak after the 2017 General Elections disputed by the opposition culminating into a mock swearing-in of Raila Odinga on 30 January 2018 as the 'People's President.'

-Kang’ata is now considered to be a victim of the prophecy of fellow Senator and lawyer James Orengo, that the government eats its own children.
+Kang'ata is now considered to be a victim of the prophecy of fellow Senator and lawyer James Orengo, that the government eats its own children.

 Political career

 Kang'ata declared his interest for a senatorial position in 2017 general elections.
 He aimed to unseat the then incumbent Senator Kembi Gitura.
 This move, however, was considered a contradiction to his stand.
 For instance, in 2014, surprisingly, Kang'ata was quoted as demanding for scrapping of the senate, claiming that it duplicated National Assembly tasks.
 He argued that doing away with the Upper House would save the country a lot of money that would then be channeled to development projects.
 Announcing his bid, Kanga'ata retracted his earlier statement, saying that devolution cannot be realized without the Senate.

 In the Jubilee primaries, Kang'ata beat incumbent Kembi Gitura by garnering 158,167 votes.
 Kembi received 146,207.
 Kang'ata's win resulted in a bitter exchange of harsh words with his close rival, with each accusing the other of rigging.
-Gitura claimed that Kang’ata rigged in the primaries and was illegally declared the winner.
+Gitura claimed that Kang'ata rigged in the primaries and was illegally declared the winner.